yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Unit

 ??? example  "May create improvements on water resources"
 	Applicable to: Unit

-??? example  "May found a religion"
-	Applicable to: Unit

 ??? example  "May enhance a religion"